HumanSignal/label-studio/docs/source/guide/timeseries_video.md

 ## Step 4: Explore imported task

 1. Go to the Data manager and click on the task row.
-2. It's <b>very important</b> to wait about 3 seconds (it depends on video size), until video is loaded.
+2. It is very important to wait for about 3 seconds (it depends on video size), until video is loaded.
 3. Drag the handle on the time series overview channel, you video must be synchronized with the time series.

 !!! note